kopia/kopia/site/content/docs/Repositories/_index.md

 You will be asked to enter the repository password that you want.
 Remember, this [password is used to encrypt your data](../docs/faqs/#how-do-i-enable-encryption), so make sure it is a secure password!

-#### Connecting To Repository
+#### Connecting to Repository

-After you have created the `repository`, you connect to it using the [`kopia repository connect gcs` command](../docs/reference/command-line/common/repository-connect-b2/) or the [`kopia repository connect gcs` command](../docs/reference/command-line/common/repository-connect-s3/), depending on whichever way tou setup the Google Cloud Storage `repository`.
+After you have created the `repository`, you connect to it using the [`kopia repository connect gcs` command](../docs/reference/command-line/common/repository-connect-b2/) or the [`kopia repository connect gcs` command](../docs/reference/command-line/common/repository-connect-s3/), depending on whichever way you setup the Google Cloud Storage `repository`.
 Read the [help docs for `repository connect gcs`](../docs/reference/command-line/common/repository-connect-gcs/) or the [help docs for `repository connect s3`](../docs/reference/command-line/common/repository-connect-s3/) for more information on the options available for these commands.

 ## Google Drive

-Google Drive is a file storage and synchronization service developed by Google, which you can set up as a storage backend for Kopia.
+Kopia supports Google Drive in two ways: natively and through Kopia's [Rclone `repository` option](#rclone).
+Native Google Drive support is currently only available through Kopia CLI; Kopia GUI users need to use Kopia's [Rclone `repository` option](#rclone).

+Below we describe how to setup a `repository` via Kopia CLI using native Google Drive support, and you will need a Google Cloud Storage service account for the process.
+You do not need a Google Cloud Storage service account if you create a Google Drive `repository` in Kopia through Rclone; to do that, read the [Rclone section of this page](#rclone).

-> WARNING: Google Drive support is experimental, use at your own risk.
+> WARNING: Native Google Drive support is experimental.

-Kopia uses a Google Drive folder that you provide to store all the files in a repository.
-Kopia will only access files in this folder, and using Kopia does not impact your other Drive files.
-We recommend that you let Kopia manage this folder and do not upload any other content to this folder.
+Kopia uses a Google Drive folder that you provide to store all the files in the `repository`.
+Kopia will only access files in this folder, and using Kopia does not impact your other Google Drive files.
+It is recommended that you let Kopia manage this folder and do not upload any other content to this folder.

+### Kopia CLI

-### Creating a repository
+#### Creating a Repository

-Here's a high-level rundown of what we will do:
+Here's a high-level rundown of what you will need to do to create a Google Drive `repository`:

-1. Create or use an existing Google Drive folder for the new repository.
+1. Create or use an existing Google Drive folder for the repository.

-2. Create a [Service Account](https://cloud.google.com/iam/docs/understanding-service-accounts) for Kopia.
-A service account is a Google account for a robot user, and can be created and managed more easily than a real Gmail account.
+2. Create a [Google Cloud Service Account](https://cloud.google.com/iam/docs/understanding-service-accounts) for Kopia.

-3. Share the Google Drive folder with your new service account so that it can access the folder.
+3. Share the Google Drive folder with your new service account so that it allows Kopia to access the folder.

 Ready?
 Here are the step-by-step instructions: